EU Sustainable Finance Disclosure Regulation

 Sustainability risks can be relevant to a variety of sectors and can directly impact equity values, credit spreads, commodities, interest rates, foreign exchange, bond prices and all other associated market parameters.
 MFL recognizes in particular that the environmental, social and governance (“ESG”) practices of companies may, in certain circumstances, influence the risk and prospective return of investments in those companies.

 MFL believes that incorporating the consideration of sustainability risks into its investment process is consistent with its mandate to deliver risk-adjusted returns to investors.
 Where it is practicable to do so, MFL will seek to consider sustainability-related risks as part of its investment analysis and processes.
-As with other aspects of the investment process, any consideration of any sustainability risks forms part of MFL’s efforts to create value for investors and manage or reduce exposure to investment risk.
+As with other aspects of the investment process, any consideration of any sustainability risks form part of MFL’s efforts to create value for investors and manage or reduce exposure to investment risk.

 Sustainability risks are only one of a host of elements that may be taken into account by MFL when making investment decisions.
 MFL will apply its best judgment, on a case by case basis, as to how to properly weight sustainability risks.
 MFL will not hold one type of sustainability risk paramount relative to others, or to other investment criteria generally, nor employ a rigid implementation rule-set.
 MFL’s investment professionals are expected to be sensitive to sustainability risks, to identify material potential sustainability risks, and to raise such risks in the appropriate forum for evaluation as part of the overall investment process, where deemed relevant.